claytantor/xrpl-poc-python/docs/whitepaper.md

 **IMPORTANT: THIS IS A WORK IN PROGRESS.
 IT IS INTENDED TO BE PRESENTED TO THE XRP COMMUNITY FOR REVIEW**

 ## Introduction
 Making a payment is a common task for any business, and making payment easy for users is a key goal for any payment network.
-The key challenge is to make the payment process as easy as possible for all users in the ecosystem both on both sides of the transaction. xInvoice and xURL are two protocols intended for the XRP payment ecosystem that aim to make the payment process as easy as possible for all users by abstracting and separating the activities of creating payment requests and automating the generation of payment requests using a backend.
+The key challenge is to make the payment process as easy as possible for all users in the ecosystem both on both sides of the transaction. xInvoice and xURL are two protocols intended for the XRP payment ecosystem that aim to make the payment process as easy as possible for all users by abstracting and separating the activities of creating payment requests and automating the generation of payment requests using a backend. *It is primarily intended for use by XRP payment networks and XRP payment users using QR codes to initiate payment, but does not necessarily require the use of scanning technologies to be applied.*

 ## Use Cases